Krazza/recipeapp/README.md

 ### Setup

-To run this project, use following commangs:
+To run this project, use following commands:

 ```
 $ npm run clownfiesta